 Who has to pay the radio and television licence fee

-In the Czech Republic, radio and television fees are compulsory for all those who own receiving equipment capable of receiving television or radio broadcasts, regardless of whether they actually use the equipment to receive Czech Television or Czech Radio broadcasts.
+In the Czech Republic, radio and television fees are compulsory for anyone who owns equipment that allows them to watch Czech Television or Radio, regardless of whether they actually use the equipment to receive Czech Television or Czech Radio broadcasts.
+This includes virtually everyone, as public service media can also be watched on a computer, tablet or smartphone.
+This fee applies even if you only watch commercial platforms such as Hulu, Netflix or HBO on TV.

 Are you solving a similar problem?